webnoob/app-extension-qautomate/README.md

 [![GitHub repo size in bytes](https://img.shields.io/github/repo-size/webnoob/app-extension-qautomate.svg)]() [![npm](https://img.shields.io/npm/dt/@quasar/quasar-app-extension-qautomate.svg)](https://www.npmjs.com/package/quasar-app-extension-qautomate)

+QAutomate is an UI App Extension for Quasar Framework v1.
+It will not work with legacy versions of Quasar Framework.

+This work is currently in alpha and there are expected changes while things get worked out.
+Your help with testing is greatly appreciated.

-Automate certain tasks when developing in Quasar.
+Automate various tasks when developing in Quasar.

+QAutomate
+===

 Currently supports:

 1. Automatically look for Quasar Components, Directives and Plugins used within your project and add them to your Quasar.conf.js file.
+2. Sorting of Components, Directives and Plugins within your Quasar.conf.js file.

 # Install
 ```bash